openwebf/webf/website/docs/tutorials/guides-for-flutter-developer/dart_js_intercommunication.md

 ---
 sidebar_position: 3
-title: Dart and JavaScript Intercommunication
+title: Dart and JS Intercommunication
 ---

 WebF offers a streamlined and optimized method for facilitating communication between Dart and JavaScript.